prodlinetrace/lvmix_trace/README.md

 Additional Info
 ---------------
-Starting with version 0.1.3 application can open URL with product details page.
+Starting with version 0.1.3 application can open URL witth product details page.

 In order to open product details in same tab please reconfigure your firefox:
 - type "about:config" in firefox address bar